Subaru XT

-The Subaru XT is a 2+2 car manufactured and marketed by Subaru from 1985 till 1991, with a facelift in 1987.
+The Subaru XT is a 2+2 car manufactured and marketed by Subaru from 1985 to 1991, with a facelift in 1987.
 It is a two-door coupé with a front-mounted engine and either front-wheel drive or all-wheel drive.
 When the XT debuted, it was the most aerodynamic car in the US market.

 Marketed as the Alcyone in Japan; as the Vortex in Australia and New Zealand; and as the XT (with the EA-82 four-cylinder engine) or XT6 (with the ER-27 six-cylinder engine) in North America and Europe, all XT cars were assembled at Subaru's Yajima Plant in Ota, Japan.
 Over its single generation, production reached just over 98,000.

 The XT was conceived in the United States for the US market, and thus debuted globally in the US.
-After sales began in February 1985 in the US, the XT Turbo 4WD's debuted in Europe at the March 1985 Geneva Motor Show, followed by its Japanese debut in June 1985.
+After sales began in February 1985 in the US, the XT Turbo 4WD debuted in Europe at the March 1985 Geneva Motor Show, followed by its Japanese debut in June 1985.

 The XT was noted for its pronounced wedge shape, low coefficient of drag; aviation influences from the aircraft division of parent company Fuji Heavy Industry; and its host of features, either innovative or uncommon in the XT's class — including height-adjustable pneumatic suspension, digital dash, central locking system, op-art upholstery, fold down rear seat, pod- and center console-mounted HVAC controls, advanced trip computer, and instrument cluster which tilted with adjustment of the steering column.
 With available front-wheel drive or four-wheel drive, depending on the model year, the XT offered three trim levels, DL, GL (non-turbo, front-drive only), and GL-10 Turbo.

-The Alcyone name was derived from Alcyone, the brightest star in the Pleiades star cluster, which is also included in the Subaru logo with some stylisation.
+The name referred to the star Alcyone, the brightest in the Pleiades star cluster, which is the basis for the Subaru logo.
 The model was succeeded by the Subaru Alcyone SVX in 1992.